jackokring/doris.nvim/README.md

 ## Module

-A few conveinience things are placed in the `_G` context for faster coding and syntax sugar.
+A few convenience things are placed in the `_G` context for faster coding and syntax sugar.
 It includes a pattern compiler, the `range` iterator, a `switch` statement and various wrappers around `string.format` to name a few.
 I think it's quite nice, but that's just me.